berkinkinay/berkinkinay/README.md

 <ins><div align="left">Frontend Developer 👨‍💻 🚀</div></ins>

  I'm 23 and I live in Turkey.
-I Build & Develop web apps my specializes in developing `React apps`🌐 focusing on the best user experience, I can optimize your applications and provide high-performance💫
+I Build & Develop web apps my specializes in developing `React apps`🌐 but I can also use other frameworks like Vue.js, Next.js etc. focusing on the best user experience, I can optimize your applications and provide high-performance💫

- I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻
+ I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development currently💻 I generally use Redux when I work on React and also Vuex for Vue.js applications.

 <br/>